Warwick-Stats-Resources/warwickpres/README.md

 ```

 4. In RStudio Files pane, navigate to the directory just created
-5. The directory should contain a .Rproj file named after the template.
+5. The directory should contain a warwickpres.Rproj.
 Click on that to launch the project.
     - If you have lots of directories from the same extension, may want to rename the .Rproj file to something unique, e.g. to share the directory name (to make file search easier)
 6. In the RStudio console, run `usethis::use_git()` and follow through the prompts.
 7. After restarting as prompted, run `usethis::use_github()`